Olivia F. Scott Talks About How to Maximize Media & Virtual Events

 Scott has about 25 years of experience in the marketing industry and knows what she’s talking about when it comes to managing media or virtual events.
 She’s also an agile associate professor at NYU, where she’s taught classes like campaign management, media, and competitive strategy for 11 years.

 Let’s see how we can best use her advice to better manage our media and virtual events as marketers and content creators.
-The answers to the following questions are based on the words of Scott and how she responded.Stop losing money on PPC - Get your Free Demo of BetterMetrics today
+The answers to the following questions are based on the words of Scott and how she responded.Take control of your ads with real-time campaign reports.
+Get Your Free Trial Now

 Q. What do you think events in the next year may look like?